pr11t/gcloud-telegram-rss-bot/README.md

 ## Continuos deployment with Github actions

-After initial setup with Terraform you can fork the repo and set following secrets
+After doing initial setup with Terraform you can fork this repo and set following secrets:

 ```
 GCP_PROJECT_ID